Mission: to recruit programmers

 Candidate’s Journey?

-Even if our campaign is a success and we are flooded with an avalanche of CVs, we have to find the perfect candidate (employee) among these offers.
-Some time ago, springing like mushrooms after the rain, new companies appeared on the market offering several weeks of bootcamps, enabling a relatively quick retraining from another profession to the area of software development, it seemed that this would help to satisfy the market demand.
-Today we find ourselves in a different reality – the market is overwhelmed by candidates starting “from scratch”, the number of 600,000 tech vacancies in the UK mentioned in my introduction mainly concerns experienced workers.
+If our campaign is a success and we are flooded with an avalanche of CVs, we have to find the perfect candidate (employee) among these offers.
+Some time ago, springing like mushrooms after the rain, new companies appeared on the market offering several weeks of bootcamps.
+Enabling a relatively quick retraining from another profession to the area of software development.
+It seemed that this would help to satisfy the market demand.
+Today we find ourselves in a different reality.
+The market is overwhelmed by candidates starting “from scratch”.
+The number of 600,000 tech vacancies in the UK mentioned in my introduction mainly concerns experienced workers.
 How do you find them?

-While speaking of how to recruit programmers in the IT industry, the recognition of the employer’s brand, the context in which it occurs, is difficult to overestimate.
-In my opinion, it is impossible to build it by opening a single recruitment – you have to develop a hiring strategy, focus on the effect spread over time and be very determined.
-In Future Processing we decided to implement a strategy known from sales activities in the recruitment process – we have built and constantly update the “candidate’s journey”, we create communication touchpoints: we run our own services, we are present at the most important industry events, we organize our meetings, we take care of the consistency and authenticity of our employer’s brand also in communication.
+While speaking of how to recruit programmers in the IT industry, the recognition of the employer’s brand.
+Moreover, the context in which it occurs is difficult to overestimate.
+In my opinion, it is impossible to build it by opening a single recruitment.
+You have to develop a hiring strategy.
+Focus on the effect spread over time and be very determined.
+In Graylight Imaging we decided to implement a strategy known from sales activities in the recruitment process.
+We have built and constantly updated the “candidate’s journey”, we create communication touchpoints, we run our services, we are present at the most important industry events, we organize our meetings, and we take care of the consistency and authenticity of our employer’s brand.
+Also in communication.
 We are where we can meet developers and QA.

 An example of a film promoting a campaign to recruit programmers specializing in video analysis and Big Data: